 CONTRIBUTION TO LANDLORD EXPENSES (s.12)

-Only operating expenses not capital expenses
+Only “operating” expenses not “capital” expenses

 The landlord’s expenses are described in the Act as operating expenses.
 Leases can also refer to them as “outgoings or variable outgoings”.
 They are costs in operating, repairing, or maintaining the Lessor’s premises including any building common areas.
 Typically these costs are the rates and taxes, cleaning, airconditioning, security, insurances and other valid expenses of running the property.
 No capital expenditures (eg asset replacement) are recoverable operating expenses.